PiOven/builder/README.md

 to the Pi with the credentials you provided.
 If you configured the email, it will send you an email when it's all configured.

-> If you set an IP address range, you will probably have to restart the Pi after
-> the first run.
-This is due to the `/etc/rc.local` file not being able to handle
-> restarting services in there (if anyone know's how to do this, please open a PR).
-> Before the restart, the Pi will have the IP address initially set by DHCP.

 # ToDo

 - [ ] Get a web app set up to allow `.img` file to be done remotely